Sustainability lies at the heart of our purpose of producing gold that provides meaningful value to people and society.

 Our material issues

-To ensure we have a solid understanding of the sustainability issues that could impact our business and our ability to deliver long-term value to our stakeholders, we regularly conduct sustainability-related materiality assessments.
-These assessments help us to identify and evaluate these topics, and consider input from within our business and from our external stakeholders to find common material topics.
+We regularly conduct sustainability-related materiality assessments to ensure we have a comprehensive understanding of the material sustainability topics that could impact our business, wider society and the environment, as well as our ability to deliver long-term value for our stakeholders.
 To determine these common material topics, our process involves consultation, survey, analysis and validation, with the ESG Board Committee ultimately approving our material topics.